nguyenphuminh/nguyenphuminh/README.md

 ## About me 📓

-I'm Minh, a blockchain and distributed systems enthusiast who is dabbling in AI as well.
+I'm Minh, an AI and distributed systems enthusiast, and I love building core technology from scratch :D

 ## Achievements 🎊